Senior Lecturer, Leadership and Sustainability

 Senge holds a BS in engineering from Stanford University as well as an SM in social systems modeling and a PhD in management from MIT.

-General Expertise: Africa; China; Organizational change; Organizational learning
+General Expertise: Africa; China; Organization learning; Organizational change

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.